-Waste generation in various human activities is an ever increasing process due to the increase of population with the demand of new necessities of the people.
-The urbanization of people seeking more facilities intensifies the municipal solid waste (MSW) disposal problem in cities of the local authorities since the waste disposal is to be disposed in environmentally safe approaches.
-The municipal solid wastes refers to the materials that have no value to the concerned person and that cannot be discharged through the drainage lines and they are generated domestically, commercially, industrially and through health care and gardening activities (Vuai, 2010).
-The composition of waste and the rate of generation are changed with the economic status of the residents, geographical location, social and cultural habits, and climate of the area.
-The safe disposal of MSW having different materials is a big challenge for local authorities (Gunaruwan & Gunasekara, 2016).
+The safe disposal of waste is one of the biggest problems in the world.
+The growth of population and demand for new necessities intensify the problem.
+Moreover, the gathering of people seeking more facilities intensifies the municipal solid waste (MSW) disposal problem in towns and cities.
+The municipal solid wastes refer to the materials that have no value to the concerned person and that cannot be discharged through the drainage lines and they are generated domestically, commercially, industrially and through health care and gardening activities (Vuai 2010).
+The safe disposal of MSW having different materials is a big challenge for local authorities (Gunaruwan and Gunasekara 2016).
 Even though methods have been developed and are being developed for the management of MSW, it is not possible to apply the same method for all locations where wastes are generated.
-The suitable methods should be selected or developed based on the quality and quantity of wastes, economic statues of the local authority, technical knowhow of the management personals and climatic and geographical conditions of the area.
+The suitable methods should be selected or developed based on the quality and quantity of wastes, economic status of the local authority, technical know-how of the management personals and climatic and geographical conditions of the area.